Last Updated on December 17, 2022

 Unlike Mt.
 Yasur, which is one of the most active volcanos in the world, Cerro Negro last erupted in 1999, and it’s this last eruption that gave birth to the main slope where sandboarding is practiced.

-Expert athletes have attempted sandboarding on Mt.
+Expert athletes have also attempted sandboarding on Mt.
 Bromo in Indonesia, the Mt.
 Etna and Mt.
 Stromboli volcanos in Italy, and Mt.
 Fuji in Japan, but none of these locations are as accessible for volcano surfing as Cerro Negro.
 More recently, sandboarding tours have started being offered on the slopes of the volcano Pacaya in Guatemala, which last erupted in 2021.

 Volcano Boarding Tours in Cerro Negro – Nicaragua